shiva-agrawal/autonomous_driving/02_Perception/Traffic sign classifier using CNN and Keras/readme.md

-# Traffic Sign Classifier using CNN and Keras (Pyhton) - Algorithm development and Testing using 50,000 images
+# Traffic Sign Classifier using CNN and Keras (Python) - Algorithm development and Testing using 50,000 images

 CNN classifier is trained using traffic sign images taken from he German Traffic Sign Benchmark is a multi-class, single-image classification challenge held at the International Joint Conference on Neural Networks (IJCNN) 2011.